-Name and position(1) Number of units Steve Davis, Interim Chief Executive Officer, Executive Vice President, Chief Financial Officer and Chief Business Officer Terrence Moore, Executive Vice President, Chief Commercial Officer Roger Mills, Executive Vice President, Development and Chief Medical Officer Glenn F. Baity, Executive Vice President and General Counsel All Current Executive Officers as a Group All Current Non-Executive Directors as a Group(2) 114,000(3) All Current Employees as a Group (excluding all current executive officers)
+Name and position(1) Number of units Steve Davis, President and Chief Executive Officer Terrence Moore, Executive Vice President, Chief Commercial Officer Srdjan Stankovic, Executive Vice President, Head of Research and Development Glenn F. Baity, Executive Vice President and General Counsel All Current Executive Officers as a Group All Current Non-Employee Directors as a Group(2) 76,500(3) All Current Employees as a Group (excluding all current executive officers)

-(1) Except as listed in the table, no other awards that may be made under the Amended 2010 Plan are currently determinable, as there are no guaranteed or contractually required awards.
-Future grants are subject to approval of our Board or the applicable committee.

-(2) Includes the three nominees for re-election at the Annual Meeting.

-(3) As described in the paragraph preceding the table, this amount reflects the NSO grants to be made pursuant to our non-employee director compensation plan at the Annual Meeting as described under "Director Compensation" below.
+- (1) Except as listed in the table, no other awards that may be made under the Amended 2010 Plan are currently determinable, as there are no guaranteed or contractually required awards.
+Future grants are subject to approval of our Board or the applicable committee. - (2) Includes the two nominees for re-election at the Annual Meeting. - As described in the paragraph preceding the table, this amount reflects the NSO grants to be made pursuant to our non-employee director compensation plan at the Annual Meeting as described under "Director Compensation" below.